Cffampo/rock-paper-scissors/README.md

-# Rock Paper Scissors 🎮
+# 🎮 Rock Paper Scissors

-A simple interactive Rock Paper Scissors game built with JavaScript, allowing a user to play 5 rounds against a computer opponent.
-The game uses browser prompts to collect user input and display the result of each round, including the final score and winner.
+An interactive Rock Paper Scissors game built with HTML, CSS, and JavaScript.
+Play against the computer in a race to 5 points with a live score display and responsive buttons.

 🌐 **Live Site**: [https://cffampo.github.io/rock-paper-scissors/](https://cffampo.github.io/rock-paper-scissors/)